Mandjindja: Native title claim

 The Mandjindja and Ngalia sought recognition of their inherent land rights through the native title claim process in the Federal Court of Australia.
-A 1996 claim was dismissed.
+An earlier 1996 claim had been dismissed (NNTT 1996).

 In March 2009, the Mantjintjarra Ngalia claim came a step closer to recognition after passing the registration test of the Native Title Act.
 They claimed traditional ownership of the area from around Lake Wells in the east to Lake Darlot and Lake Miranda in the west to Cosmo Newberry through to Leonora and Lake Barlee up to Wiluna in the north.
-The application was discontinued in 2015.